cairo-book/cairo-book/src/ch10-02-test-organization.md

 {{#include ../listings/ch10-testing-cairo-programs/no_listing_09_integration_test/src/lib.cairo}}
 ```

-You need to add `pub` otherwise it'll be impossible to import the function in the test files.
+We need to add the `pub` keyword to the `it_adds_two` function, otherwise it will not be possible to import it in the test files.

-Then, we need to write the integration test in the tests/integration*tests.cairo* file:
+Then, we need to write the integration test in the _tests/integration_tests.cairo_ file:

 <span class="caption">Filename: tests/integration_tests.cairo</span>